Instant Pot Desserts That Prove the Appliance Can Ace Sweets, Too

 Black Forest Cheesecake

 Chocolate-covered cherry meets New York cheesecake in this easy Instant Pot dessert.
-The baking time is practically cut in half when you eschew the oven and pressure cook.
-You’ll love that news, plus the way the chocolate cheesecake crust and dried cherries in the filling echo the cherry pie filling and melted chocolate on top.
+The baking time is practically cut in half when you skip the oven and pressure cook.
+You’ll love that news, plus the way the chocolate cheesecake crust and dried cherries throughout the cake pair with the cherry pie filling and melted chocolate on top of the pressure cooker dessert.

 Tiramisu Chocolate Marble Cake

-Let them eat cake ... faster!
+Let them eat cake...faster!
 Though you can bake this chocolate-espresso and mascarpone cake in the slow cooker, the pressure cooker delivers more moist, tender, and dense results.
-The steamed Instant Pot dessert also delivers them two hours quicker.
+The steamed Instant Pot bundt cake also delivers two hours quicker than the slow cooker option.

 Caramel-Ginger Wild Rice Pudding